Major changes took place in the issuing of the carnet temporary vehicle import document in 2016. OLH2 carries this updated information.

-Updated February 2017
+Updated June 2017

 There’s a questionable list, but to cut a long story short they include parts of central, east and southern Africa plus Egypt; Iran, Pakistan and India (see map below).
-A CPD will help get into Australia too, but if you can complete your trip without getting one (by avoiding the above places) so much the better.
-It is possibly to visit some of these places and not show a CPD, but that requires some luck, persuasion or lodging deposits/paying fees.
+A CPD will you help get a vehicle into Australia too, but if you can complete your trip without getting one (by avoiding the above places) so much the better.
+It is possible to visit some of these places and not show a CPD, but that requires some luck, persuasion or lodging deposits/paying fees.
 Recovering a deposit when you leave by some remote border may not be so easy.

-Most overlanders aren’t intending on selling their vehicles abroad, and most countries in the world are content to stamp your passport with your vehicle details, or issue their an inexpensive temporary vehicle importation permit (TVIP) which adds up to the same thing as a CPD.
-Fewer than a dozen countries demand them (see map above).
+Most overlanders aren’t intent on selling their vehicles abroad, and most countries in the world are content to stamp your passport with your vehicle details, or issue their own inexpensive temporary vehicle importation permit (TVIP) which adds up to the same thing as a CPD.
+Fewer than a dozen countries demand them (see map left).
 You can go right through the Americas, northwest Africa and across northern or around Southeast Asia without a CPD.

 For Canadian and American nationals the service has been handed over to Boomerang Carnets in Illinois who do the job from around $1000.
 Both the ADAC and Boomerang can provide a quote, even if you don’t come from the listed countries.
 In South Africa it’s still the AA of SA and in Australia it’s the AAA in Canberra where, in early 2017 it was said they’ve withdrawn the option of lodging a bank guarantee.
 According to the pdf application form from the link above, the cost adds up to AUD1420 of which AUD500 is refundable.

-But where once having those countries listed on your CPD required depositing up to a staggering eight times the value of your vehicle, the ADAC currently asks no more than 100% and as little as 30% for non-EIPI places.
-So for example, using the table left a £10,000 car falls in the ADAC’s €7501-15,000 euro bracket which requires a fixed deposit of €5000 if visiting anywhere in the EIPI.
-That drops to €3000 if dodging the EIPI but passing through the South African Customs Union (SACU: SA, Swaziland, Lesotho, Namibia and Botswana), and only €2500 for anywhere else that requires a CPD, but not including the ‘EIPI’ or SACU.
+But where once having those countries listed on your CPD required depositing up to eight times the value of your vehicle, the ADAC currently asks no more than 100% and as little as 30% for non-EIPI places.
+So for example, using the table left a £10,000 car falls in the ADAC’s €7501-15,000 euro bracket which requires a fixed deposit of €5000 if visiting anywhere in EIPI.
+That drops to €3000 if dodging EIPI, but passing through the South African Customs Union (SACU: SA, Swaziland, Lesotho, Namibia and Botswana), and only €2500 for anywhere else that requires a CPD, but not including the ‘EIPI’ or SACU.